Splunk® SOAR (Cloud)

 file_name optional The file name to use.

-metadata optional A dictionary containing metadata information the app can set about this attachment, dictionary keys that can be set are 'size' in bytes, 'contains' is the contains of the file, 'action' is the action name, returned through the BaseConnector::get_action_name() API) and 'app_run_id', which is the unique ID of this particular app run, returned by BaseConnector::get_app_run_id()).
+metadata optional A dictionary containing metadata information that the app can set about this attachment, dictionary keys that can be set are 'size' in bytes, 'contains' is the contains of the file, 'action' is the action name, returned through the BaseConnector::get_action_name() API) and 'app_run_id', which is the unique ID of this particular app run, returned by BaseConnector::get_app_run_id()).

-Usage example
+Usage examples

 from phantom.vault import Vault

-resp = Vault.create_attachment(
+resp = Vault.create_attachment(file_contents, container_id)

 Deprecated functions